bernawil/axios-concurrency/README.md

   });

 // to stop using the concurrency manager.
-// will eject the response and reponse handlers from your instance manager.detach()
+// will eject the request and response handlers from your instance manager.detach()
 ```